dottxt-ai/outlines/docs/quickstart.md

 ### Prompt templates

 Prompting can lead to messy code.
 Outlines' prompt functions are python functions that contain a template for the prompt in their docstring.
-We use a powerful templating language to allow you to loop over lists, dictionnaries, add conditionals, etc. directly from the prompt.
+We use a powerful templating language to allow you to loop over lists, dictionaries, add conditionals, etc. directly from the prompt.
 When called, a prompt function returns the rendered template:

 ```python
 import outlines